h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 ![embeddings-transformer-a](assets/embeddings-transformer-a.png)

-While our experiment runs in the background, let's discuss transfer learning from pre-trained models.
+Before we further explore the dataset and settings used in the first image model, let's discuss **transfer learning** concepts from pre-trained models.
+Concepts that will help us understand **Embeddings Transformer(Image Vectorizer)**.

 ## Task 2: Concepts: Transfer learning from pre-trained models